atoti/notebooks/notebooks/01-use-cases/finance/portfolio-management/cvar-optimizer/README.md

-# Running portfolio optimization in atoti
+# Running portfolio optimization in Atoti

-In this use case, we look at how we could integrate the Python library, [PyPortfolioOpt](https://pyportfolioopt.readthedocs.io/en/latest/index.html) into [atoti](https://www.atoti.io/) to perform portfolio optimization analysis within one single platform.
+In this use case, we look at how we could integrate the Python library, [PyPortfolioOpt](https://pyportfolioopt.readthedocs.io/en/latest/index.html) into [Atoti](https://www.atoti.io/) to perform portfolio optimization analysis within one single platform.

 <img src="https://data.atoti.io/notebooks/cvar-optimisation/img/python_libraries.png" />

 <br/>

-## Running atoti BI analytics platform
+## Running Atoti BI analytics platform

 Run [main.ipynb](./main.ipynb) before accessing the web application using http://localhost:10010/#/dashboard/0c7.

-Using atoti, we can evaluate the performance of the portfolio and compare the optimized portfolio against the initial.
+Using Atoti, we can evaluate the performance of the portfolio and compare the optimized portfolio against the initial.

 <img src="https://data.atoti.io/notebooks/cvar-optimisation/img/benchmarking.gif" />